For Many Indigenous People, Voting Is Getting Harder

 “swipe left below to view more authors”Swipe →After the Shelby opinion, Republican legislators in Montana targeted third-party ballot collection, a get-out-the-vote method widely used by organizations and campaigns across the country, in which someone picks up and delivers another person’s sealed ballot to ensure that it gets submitted to election officials on time.
 In 2017, legislators approved a ballot initiative banning the practice, and in 2018, voters passed the measure.

 Western Native Voice and eight Montana tribes sued and overturned the ban two years later.
-Their victory, though, was temporary.
+Once again, the victory was short-lived.
 After President Donald Trump lost the 2020 election and refused to concede defeat, Republican legislators in Montana and other states prioritized passing new restrictions on voting rights.

 In 2021, Montana Republicans passed laws prohibiting paid ballot collection, eliminating Election Day registration, banning the use of student IDs to vote, and preventing ballots from being mailed to young adults who turn 18 before Election Day.